Dynamic effective mass of granular media and the attenuation of structure-borne sound: Detailed Theory of Flex Bar Resonances

-Thus, we may say that the contact stiffness for grains near the top surface of a granular-filled cavity - virtually any granular-filled cavity - is due to humidity mediated surface forces but for those a few centimeters deep Hertz-Mindlin contact theory is also important.
+Thus, we may say that the contact stiffness for grains near the top surface of a granular-filled cavity - virtually any granular-filled cavity - is due to humidity mediated surface forces.
+However, for those grains a few centimeters deep Hertz-Mindlin contact theory is also important.

 We conclude this subsection by pointing out that the measurement technique of D'Amour {\it et al} \cite{damour} is very much analogous to our measurements on the flex bar.
 In both cases one is looking at changes in the resonance frequency of some system due to the, relatively small, perturbation of the granular medium.
 In addition our measurements of $\tilde{M}(\omega)$ represent a more direct measurement of the underlying physics of the granular medium.
 In this regard the humidity effect on $\tilde{M}(\omega)$ is quite strikingly apparent, over a wide frequency range as shown in Figs. \ref{glove_box} and \ref{Mvstime}.
-Although the dampening factor for the bar under humid conditions is much greater than that in the dry the differences in the main bar resonance are not nearly so great as in the effective mass itself.
+Although the dampening factor for the bar under humid conditions is much greater than that dry, the differences in the main bar resonance are not nearly so great as in the effective mass itself.